 I get this question a lot, “How do we know things before they happen?”, for example, it was known that Donald Trump would be president way back in the year 2000.
 Think about it, that’s 16 years before it happened.
-How could we possibly know so far ahead and even before Trump knew or made his announcement?
+How could we possibly know so far ahead?

 To make you aware of how we knew, I could just blurt out a simple short sentence with as few as 5 or so words, you would hear it, and that would effectively end the conversation because those 5 words, although correct, would be lacking one very important factor…… “Context”.

 the circumstances that form the setting for an event, statement, or idea, and in terms of which it can be fully understood and assessed.